Personal Health Budgets

 “A personal health budget is an amount of money to support a person’s identified health and well-being needs, which is planned and agreed between the person, their representative, or, in the case of children, their families or carers and the local NHS team.
 It is not new money, but money that would normally have been spent by the NHS on a person’s care being spent in a more flexible way to meet their identified needs.
 The use of personal health budgets is one way of providing more personalised care and means tailoring services and support for people to enable them to have choice, control and flexibility over their care.“

 Personal health budgets are one way that people with long term health conditions and disabilities are able to have more choice and control in their own lives.
-It is part of a movement for change, driven by people themselves, to be able to have a more “ordinary” life and the same life options as people without complex health needs.
+It is part of a movement for change, driven by people themselves, to be able to have a more “ordinary” life.
 What’s exciting about personal health budgets is the coming together of the disability rights movement with NHS policy on personalised care.

 Who can have a personal health budget?